Divorce Case Study – Contact and Access to Children

 His immediate problem was access to the children.
 He had a family wedding to attend in France and his daughter had been asked to be bridesmaid, but his wife, Mrs W did not him allow any contact, nor did she give permission for him to take the children to the wedding in France.

 How We Helped

-Divorce Solicitor Tracey Moloney made an application to the Court for a Child Arrangements Order under Section 8 of the Children Act 1989.
+Family Law and Divorce Solicitor Tracey Moloney made an application to the Court for a Child Arrangements Order under Section 8 of the Children Act 1989.
 This allowed Mr W to have contact with his children and it also covered the specific issue of taking the children out of the UK for the wedding.

-The Court order gave a regular framework of contact between Mr W and his children.
+The Court Order gave a regular framework of contact between Mr W and his children.
 He has access for alternate weekends with 2 overnight stays included in the weekend contact.
 He was also given contact in the week.

 The Court also ordered that Mr W should be contacted directly by the school, so he could be informed of parent's evenings, school trips and all school reports.
 This meant that Mr W did not have to rely upon Mrs W to provide him with this information.

 Mr W took his two children aboard for the wedding, as agreed by the Court, and his 4 year old daughter was a bridesmaid at the wedding for the first time.